Frequently Asked Questions

 Once the project has been paid for in full then you are permitted and licensed to use the final files as you wish.
 You can read more within my Terms and Conditions.

 What file types will I receive once it is completed?

 Logo: Your logo package will include a multipage PDF Logo Guide, which breaks down your colour codes, font names, how to use each different file type and varying sizes.
 Files include your original Vector (.eps | high resolution CMYK) file as well as .TIFF (300dpi CMYK) and JPG and PNG (72dpi RGB).
 Every file comes as colour, white and greyscale in small, medium and large sizes for white or transparent backgrounds.

 Website: If you have paid for a design without development then you will receive an organised and layered Photoshop (.psd) file to hand to your developer.
 If you have paid to have the website developed, then you will not receive any files, however all flat images and coded pages will be available on your hosting via FTP.

 Print Media: A high resolution, print-ready PDF file will be provided.
 If source files are requested then these are at 50% of the design cost.

 Why do I need to pay an additional fee if I want the source file?

-Additionally, as the creator of a particular design a price needs to be arranged for single production rather than ongoing maintenance to a file which would cost less.
+Additionally, a price needs to be arranged for single production of a file rather than ongoing maintenance to a file, which would cost less.

 Thirdly, a certain amount of time does need to be used to package the final file ready for office use.